 Small pet birds can live quite happily in a much smaller space.
 Finches, for example, can live in a cage 30” wide by 18” high by 18” deep.
 You can find a handy guide to birdcage size recommendations on The Spruce.

 This is probably the most important consideration, both for your bird’s happiness and for your own.
-For the right owner, a brilliant bird like a macaw, a cockatoo, or a budgie — all members of the parrot family — could make a fantastic pet.
+For the right owner, a brilliant bird like a macaw, a cockatoo, a budgie, or conures — all members of the parrot family — could make a fantastic pet.
 Many smart birds thrive on human attention.
-They can be talkative, and many enjoy learning tricks and figuring out puzzles.
-If you want an engaging companion who will bond strongly with you, one of the highly intelligent breeds like macaws, cockatoos and budgerigars might be just the thing.
+They can be talkative and many enjoy learning tricks and figuring out puzzles.
+The Timneh African Grey is among the best pet birds that talk.
+If you want an engaging companion who will bond strongly with you, one of the highly intelligent breeds like macaws, green-cheeked conures, cockatoos, and budgerigars might be just the thing.

-Some birds live for human interaction.
+Some birds, such as the African Greys, live for human interaction.
 Others are happier socializing with other birds.
 Some, like cockatiels, have been described as “cuddly,” while others, like canaries, suffer from being handled.
 Before bringing home a new feathered friend, it’s important to know that you, and they, desire a similar kind and amount of affection.

 When looking for a feathered friend, ask yourself whether you want a companion with whom you can form a deep, long-term bond, or whether you would prefer a more independent pet.